Photo: Tina Picz Photography

 The Program

-The Vermont Youth Poet Laureate is a program of Sundog Poetry in partnership with Urban Word.
+The Vermont Youth Poet Laureate is a program of Sundog Poetry in partnership with Urban Word and in collaboration with Clemmons Family Farm, Inc., Ruth Stone House, and Young Writers Project.
 This national program celebrates our nation’s top youth poets who are committed to artistic excellence, civic engagement, and social impact.
 Teen writers (ages 13-19) submit a portfolio of their original poetry and CV info that showcases their artistic excellence and community impact.
 State Youth Poets Laureate participate in dozens of national convenings, workshops and performances each year.

 Currently, the National Youth Poet Laureate Program serves programs in more than 70 cities, states, and counties, and has been featured in every major news outlet in the country including CNN, PBS, NPR, BBC, NY Times, LA Times, Washington Post, and The Guardian.
 Youth Poets Laureate have graced the stages of City Halls, the Library of Congress, the White House & the U.S. Capital.